Dateline: Kuala Lumpur, Malaysia

 If you plan to renounce your ties to the US, you should take care to make sure that you don’t wind up in the US tax system anyway and educate yourself about the tax consequences of renouncing.

-3. You’re a US Citizen Who Qualifies for Bona Fide Resident Foreign Income Exclusion
+3. A US Citizen Who Qualifies for Bona Fide Resident Foreign Income Exclusion

 The substantial presence test also applies in the rare circumstance that you qualify for foreign income exclusion under the bona fide residence test.